Jade Mountain, St. Lucia’s Most Passionate Luxury Resort

 Breakfast is no run of the mill experience either with this vision gracing my plate when I ordered a traditional West Indian staple like saltfish and green figs to start my day.

-Above the Jade Mountain Club is the Celestial Terrace.
+Above the Jade Mountain Club is the open air Celestial Terrace.
 The only time in recent memory that I’ve had such a front row seat to the trillions of stars arcing across the sky was on a sailboat in the Grenadines.
-With the elevation atop Jade Mountain, though, you’re that much closer to the spectacle.
+With the elevation, though, you’re that much closer to the spectacle.
+While I can think of a few reasons why guests might desire room service (see above), venturing beyond your three walls is incredibly rewarding.

 Naturally, there’s a spa, which I can only imagine being the stuff of dreams.
 (If only I could have pulled myself away from that pool…)

-There’s also mountain biking trails, hiking, birdwatching, plus all the amenities of Jade Mountain’s sister property Anse Chastnet.
+There’s also mountain biking trails, hiking, birdwatching, plus all the amenities of Jade Mountain’s sister resort Anse Chastanet.
 At the foot of the mountain, two beautiful beaches: Anse Chastanet Beach and Anse Mamin.

 As soon as you quickly pad across the hot sand and take refuge under the thatched umbrellas, attentive staff are there with minted cool sprays, towel service, fruit kebabs, and sorbets — like magic.